acheul/louvre/README.md

 Currently It has a triangulate logic in the polygon module.
 What is triangulation?
 Please refer to [mapbox/earcut.js](https://github.com/mapbox/earcut).

-I widely refer to mapbox/earcut.js to implement basic logis and utilities.
-For further development, here the triangulate logic can handle ***self-intersecting polygons***, which is not viable in mapbox/earcut.js.
+I widely refered to mapbox/earcut.js to implement basic logis and utilities.
+Making further contribution here, our triangulate logic can handle ***self-intersecting polygons***, which is not viable in mapbox/earcut.js.

 Handling 3d coordinates and complex polygons with holes inside is not implemented yet.